 9. Barack Obama

-Barack Obama is the first African-American president of the United States of America.
-In foreign policy, he has gradually withdrew combat troops from Iraq, signed the New START arms control treaty with Russia, and successfully found and killed Al-Qaeda leader Osama bin Laden.
-In 2009, Obama was awarded the Nobel Peace prize.
+Barack Obama is the first African American president of the United States of America. n foreign policy, he gradually withdrew combat troops from Iraq, signed the New START arms control treaty with Russia and successfully found and killed Al-Qaeda leader Osama bin Laden.
+In 2009, Obama was awarded the Nobel Peace Prize.

 10. Stacey Abrams

 Stacey Abrams is a former Georgia State Representative whose unsuccessful gubernatorial campaign was sabotaged by Republican voter suppression and inspired her Fair Fight organization to help Americans exercise their legal voting rights.
 She is largely credited with flipping Georgia blue in 2020 as well as securing Democratic victories in subsequent Senate runoff elections that took power away from Republicans.
 Stacey Abrams is a national hero.